etn-ccis/blui-angular-workflows/login-workflow/README.md

     -   When true, shows the Create Account button to allow for self registration.
     -   Default: true

-## PasswordRequirement

-Definition for a security/complexity requirement for application passwords.

-### Type Declaration

--   **description**: _`string`_
-    -   The text description of the requirement (e.g., 'contains an uppercase letter')
--   **regex**: _`RegExp`_
-    -   A regular expression the defines the complexity requirement (e.g., `/[A-Z]+/`)

-### PxbAuthSecurityService
+## PxbAuthSecurityService

 `PxbAuthSecurityService` provides a single source of state for the state of user authentication.
 It is not meant to authenticate the user or hold credential information.
-Its purpose is to control access to authenticated or non-authenticated sections of the application (as well as change password for a currently authenticated user).
+Its purpose is to control access to authenticated or non-authenticated sections of the application.

-#### Usage
+### Usage

 ```ts
 import { PxbAuthSecurityService, AUTH_ROUTE } from '@pxblue/angular-auth-workflow';